 , on July 18, 2006.
 The album was both a critical and commercial success, and Church

 followed it up with Carolina

 in 2009, in which he swung for the contemporary country fences and hit them, scoring two Top Ten singles on the country charts with "Love Your Love the Most" (certified gold), and "Hell on the Heart."
-He scored another gold single with "Smoke a Little Smoke" in 2010.
+In 2010, he scored another gold single with "Smoke a Little Smoke" in 2010.
 He won Top New Solo Vocalist at the Academy of Country Music Awards for that calendar year.
 After extensive touring, Church

 released the Caldwell County EP in January of 2011, which reached the number 13 position on the Billboard country chart, as did the single "Homeboy."
 Church